tech-nickk/100PROJECTSCHALLENGE/PROJECT 004 : Counting the number of people getting in or out of a building using gesture sensor/README.md

-# People Counting Device Documentation
+# Counting Device

 ## Introduction
-The People Counting Device is a system designed to accurately count the number of people entering or exiting a building.
+The Device is a system designed to accurately count the number of people entering or exiting a building.
 It utilizes the Arduino Nano 33 BLE Sense, which comes with a built-in gesture sensor and Bluetooth capability.
 This documentation provides an overview of the device, its features, use cases, and advantages.

 ## Goals
 The goals of this project are:

 - Learn how to acces and use the inbuilt APDS9960 gesture and proximity sensor.
-- Create an algorithm to identify and count the direction of gesture which indicates the direction of motion.
+- Create an algorithm to identify and count the movements to a specific direction.
 - Send data in Arduino Nano 33 BLE Sense boards via Bluetooth
 - Learn how to use oled dispaly and display the count poll on oled display

 ## Features
 - Built-in gesture sensor: The Arduino Nano 33 BLE Sense incorporates a gesture sensor (APDS9960), allowing it to detect movements and   gestures accurately.
 - Bluetooth communication: The device uses Bluetooth Low Energy (BLE) to wirelessly transmit the count data to another Arduino Nano 33 BLE Sense or compatible device.
 - Real-time counting: The device provides real-time counting of people entering or exiting a building, enabling accurate and up-to-date data.
 - Compact and portable: The small form factor of the Arduino Nano 33 BLE Sense makes the device easy to install discreetly and transport if necessary.